 The Municipality has no proper sport and recreation facilities except those located in the main towns.
 However, some sports fields are being built in rural areas like Kwa Gcina and Zava.
 Lady Grey, Sterkspruit and Barkly East have facilities that have been built and one in Sterkspruit (Patrick Shibane was renovated in 2013/14 as well as the facility in Barkly East as they suffered from vandalism).
-With the high percentage of youth in the population makeup it is essential to provide sports and recreation facilities.
+With the high percentage of youth in the population make-up it is essential to provide sports and recreation facilities.

 The Municipality has put in floodlights in Lady Grey and is also engaged in a programme funded by the German government which promotes sportsfield development in rural areas.
 In addition, the allocated 15 % of MIG funds will be utilised for building more rural sports fields.
 Barkly East and Sterkspruit facilities were renovated and upgraded.
+The Lady Grey Stadium fence is currently being renovated.
+Netball poles and soccer nets are being purchased for rural fields.